Skip to content

 How Can I Afford Braces for Teens on a Low Income?

-If you are on a low income and need braces for your teen, there are options to help make them more affordable:
+If you are on a low income and need braces for your teen, there are options to help make them more affordable: 1.
+Look into payment plans offered by orthodontic offices.
+2. Inquire about sliding scale fees or financial assistance programs.
+3. Check if your insurance covers orthodontic treatment.
+4. Explore community health centers or dental schools for reduced-cost options.

 Does Medicaid Pay for Braces in Louisiana for Teens?